RosettaCommons/Rosetta-DL/README.md

 The packages listed below are provided by contributors to the Rosetta Commons for free for non-commercial use under the Rosetta-DL Non-Commercial Licensing Agreement or a more permissive license.

 For commercial licensing of this bundle, please contact the University of Washington CoMotion (license@uw.edu), which manages these packages on behalf of the Rosetta Commons member institutions.
+Licensing revenue supports the Rosetta Commons research community by funding conferences, workshops, summer interns and post-baccalaureate scholars, mini-grants, user support, documentation and code infrastructure and testing.

 # Rosetta-DL packages
 1. [trRosetta](https://github.com/RosettaCommons/trRosetta2) - Protein folding - Code uses MIT license, data and weights use Rosetta-DL license